 (Please note that you may provide more protections for members than Resolution 33 provides, just not less protection.
-Some chapters are creating codes of conduct that cover types of harm-causing behavior not listed in Resolution 33.
-If you would like more information about Codes of Conduct, please contact Paula.)
+Some chapters are creating codes of conduct that cover types of harmful behavior not listed in Resolution 33, and the model Code of Conduct linked above is a resource you may find helpful.

 Step 2: Set up a confidential email address for reporting potentially grievable conduct to the HGOs